U.S.A.

 The Count needs to find who the virgin is before he dies or has a stake through his heart by Mario.

-Most of Andy Warhol's films are pure crap if you've seen Flesh, Women in Revolt or Trash but this one was a real improvement.
+Bottom line is that most of Andy Warhol's films are pure crap if you've seen Flesh, Women in Revolt or Trash but this one was a real improvement.

 I liked this one as it was considered a take on Bram Stokers Dracula flick plus it has a real feel to those old vampire movies.